Innoactive/Creator/.Documentation/articles/innoactive-creator/default-conditions.md

 Conditions need to be active in order to be fulfilled.
 As soon as a step is active, all containing Conditions are active as well (see [step transition](https://developers.innoactive.de/documentation/creator/latest/articles/innoactive-creator/transitions.html)).

-The following conditions are part of the `Basic Conditions and Behaviors` and the `Basic Interactions` Component.
+The following conditions are part of the `Basic Conditions and Behaviors` and the `Basic Interactions` component.
 The Innoactive Creator package provides them by default.

 Take a look at the [Training Scene Object](training-scene-object.md) article if you have not read it yet.
 It will help you to understand how to handle training scene objects and training properties.